Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: The eDMA package for R

 The \code{DMA()} function returns an object of the \textit{formal} class \code{DMA}.\footnote{see, \code{help("class")} and \code{help("DMA-class")}.} This object contains model information and the estimated quantities.
 It is organized in three slots: \code{model}, \code{Est}, \code{data}.
 The slot, \code{model}, contains information about the specification used to perform DMA.
 Examples are: The number of considered models and the computational time in seconds.
-The slot, \code{Est}, contains the estimated quantities such as: Point forecasts, Predictive likelihood, Posterior inclusion probabilities of the predictors, Filtered estimates of the regression coefficients, $\btheta_t$, and so on.
+The slot, \code{Est}, contains the estimated quantities such as: Point forecasts, Predictive likelihood, Posterior inclusion probabilities of the predictors, Filtered estimates\footnote{With the term \qmo filtered estimates\qmcsp we intent estimates at time $t$ conditional on information up to time $t$.} of the regression coefficients, $\btheta_t$ (as in Equation \ref{eq:theta_post}), and so on.
 Finally, the slot, \code{data}, includes the data passed to the \code{DMA()} function, organised in the vector of responses \code{vY} and a design matrix \code{mF}.